splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 ```

 This means your cluster is named: `ws-5-7-k3s-cluster`  make a note as you will need this later in the workshop as a filter.

+{{% alert title="Workshop Question" color="success" %}}
+Find your Cluster in the Observability Kubernetes Navigator, and identify the amoutn of containers that are running at this point.

+**Tip:** You may need to switch  the Color By option to containers and refresh the screen a few times until the cluster data is correlated in the background.
+Also, it is recommended to set the timeframe to be `15m` (down from `3h` which is default).
+{{% /alert %}}

 ### 1.2 Using the K8s cluster Selection Pane